-La Antigua Clasico Blanco
+La Antigua Clásico Blanco

-RATING HISTORY: 2014 91VM; 2013 92JS
+2016 91VM; 2014 91VM; 2013 92JS

 70% Viura, 20% Garnacha Blanca, 10% Tempranillo Blanco.
-Vines planted in 1965.
-Tended in red silica soil at 700 m (2,296 ft) elevation
+Vines planted since 1965.
+Tended in red silica soil at 700 m (2,296 ft) elevation.

-Sustainably grown vines planted in 1965.
-Tended in red silica soil at 700 m (2,296 ft) elevation
+Sustainably grown vines planted since 1965.
+Tended in red silica soil at 700 m (2,296 ft) elevation.

 Green-tinged gold.
 Meyer lemon, toasted grain, ginger and white flowers on the mineral-accented nose.
 Fleshy and dry on the palate, offering concentrated citrus and orchard fruit flavors and complicating notes of tarragon and honey.
 Shows a suave blend of richness and vivacity.
 Finishes spicy and very long, featuring lingering notes of bitter pear skin and candied ginger. -- Josh Raynolds.